 It's Barack Obama that said over and over again, even if the consequences are tragic and severe, my job is to enforce the laws that Congress pass.

-So constitutionally, I would guess that this uh order of the president yesterday would last maybe three minutes before a judge before getting thrown out.
+So constitutionally, I would guess that this order of the president yesterday would last maybe three minutes before a judge before getting thrown out.

-And the real responsibility constitutionally is on Congress and on the president to pass a law and sign a law.
+And the real responsibility, constitutionally, is on Congress and on the president to pass a law and sign a law.

 Absolutely.